ghodt/demo-app/README.md

 ## Introduction

+This is a demo website for the course DD2482 Automated testing and DevOps at KTH.
+The application uses Azure DevOps to run automated tests, build the application, and deploy it in the cloud.
+We use Docker to install dependencies and ensure a consistent development environment.

+This demo was developed by Emma Good, egood@kth.se and Sara Ersson, saraers@kth.se.

 ## Getting started

 We have set up a Docker container for development that contains Python and Flask.
 To use the Docker container you need to have Docker installed.